YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 #### 6.1.3.
 Navigating trough the document via the TOC right menu item
 The Table of Contents ( TOC ) right menu can be opened and closed and scrolled separately from the scroll of the view doc.
 Whenever you click on the links in the right menu the document content on the left is scrolled nicely with the clicked title to the top of the screen.
+Note that the TOC menu behaves differently than the left menu - it is NOT closing, if you click outside of it.
+Thus you could edit your documents and keep it open.
+Should you want to close it use either the closing button on top of it, or the closing button in its bottom.